henry2004y/Ganymede/ulfwaves.md

 2. Turning point at $\frac{\omega^2}{V_A^2} - k_y^2 - k_z^2 = 0$: effectively $k_x = 0$ (???)

 Later simulations confirm the coupling between fast and Alfvén mode based on this model.
 The initial energy injection through fast mode can be converted to Alfvén mode energy and lead to energy density increase at certain locations with certain frequencies.

+Secondly, Consider, therefore, a cold plasma contained in a volume of sides a, b, c, in which the density $\rho$ and the field $B \mathbf{e}_z$ are uniform.
+We are interested in the response of this system to a pressure variation of the form

+\[
+\exp (ik_y y + ik_z z) p(t)
+\]

+imposed at the boundary, x = a.
+As pressure balance is maintained across the boundary, there will be a magnetic compression in the cold plasma inside the boundary with a corresponding field perturbation $b_z(t)$ at x = a.

+Inside the plasma cavity the compressional field perturbation can be written

+\[
+b_z(x, t) \exp(ik_y y + ik_z z)
+\]

+where $k_y$ and $k_z$ are arbitrary.
+The perturbation, bz(x,t), obeys the MHD equations

+...

+Possible solutions (essentially analytical form of $b_z$ perturbation):

+1. compression and motion directly in phase with the boundary perturbation
+2. compression and motion in antiphase with the boundary perturbation
+3. transverse oscillations (Alfvén mode)
+4. cavity modes of the fast MHD mode
+5. some combination of the above.

+What occurs in any given situation depends on the frequency spectrum of the source.

+More details shall be found in [Southwood & Kivelson, 1990][SouthwoodKivelson1990].

 #### Limitations of Current FLR theory